Agoston03/Deep-Learning-42/README.md

 ### Files:
 #### deep-learning-42.ipynb:
-- Designation of data source and downloading
+- Designation of data source and downloading scripts
-- Data exploration, visualization
+- Data exploration and visualization
-- Data preparation for training, final result: train, validation and test inputs and outputs.
+- Data preparation for training, final result: training, validation and test inputs and outputs.